 Or maybe you are a big fan of sous vide cooking and want to cook your burgers that way.

 If either of these situations is true, then vacuum sealing is for you.
 We are going to show you the best way to vacuum seal your hamburger patties to freeze or to have ready for a sous vide water bath.

 🍔 How to Seal

 I will say that this can be a painstaking process.
-It's all about getting a juicy burger.
-Trust me you will love it.
+But your future self will thank you for it!

 That's why you do 2 burgers!

 Before putting your burger in, simply create a seal right down the middle, bisecting the bag into two pouches.
 Then place a burger in each pouch and seal the top.